singlesoup/breezy/README.md

 ## Dependencies

-This project is a would not have been possible without following dependices
+This project is a would not have been possible without following dependencies
 - assets_audio_player: ^2.0.13+1
 - chips_choice: ^2.0.1
 - pausable_timer: ^0.1.0+2